K–12 (album): Commercial performance

-Despite no singles being released prior to the album, K–12 debuted at number three on the US Billboard 200 with 57,000 album-equivalent units, of which 30,000 were pure album sales.
-It is Martinez's second US top-10 album Additionally it topped the alternative album chart becoming her second consecutive top charter.
-Elsewhere the album reached the top 10 of eight different countries including the UK, Australia and Canada.
+K–12 debuted at number three on the US Billboard 200 with 57,000 album-equivalent units, of which 30,000 were pure album sales.
+It is Martinez's second US top 10 album.
+Additionally, it topped the US Top Alternative Albums chart, becoming her second consecutive top charter.
+Elsewhere, the album reached the top 10 of eight different countries including the UK, Australia, and Canada.